-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Sole-occupancy unit of a Class 9c aged care building 6,000 5 At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Regulatory or contractual documentation which verifies the space type Any other third-party documentation which verifies the space type, as deemed acceptable by us35.
-Storage with shelving no higher than 75 per cent of the height of the aisle lighting Value as per BCA classification of the space 1.5 Refer to Table 19.
-Storage with shelving higher than 75 per cent of the height of the aisle lighting or wholesale storage and display area Value as per BCA classification of the space 1.5 Refer to Table 19.
-Service area, cleaner's room and the like Value as per BCA classification of the space 1.5 Refer to Table 19.
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Sole-occupancy unit of a Class 9c aged care building 6,000 At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Regulatory or contractual documentation which verifies the space type Any other third-party documentation which verifies the space type, as deemed acceptable by us36.
+Storage space or a wholesale storage and display area Value as per BCA classification of the space Refer to Table 19.
+Service area, cleaner's room and the like Value as per BCA classification of the space Refer to Table 19.
+Toilet, locker room, staff room, rest room and the like Value as per BCA classification of the space Refer to Table 19.

-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Toilet, locker room, staff room, rest room and the like Value as per BCA classification of the space 3 Refer to Table 19.
-Health and fitness centres and gymnasia operations 36 5,100 3 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) including the official web page address, showing the service provided and the premises address Any other third-party documentation which verifies the space type, as deemed acceptable by us.
-Unlisted space type Value as per BCA classification of the space 2 Refer to Table 19.
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Health and fitness centres and gym, classified as Division R (9111) ANZIC (only membership based) 37 5,100 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) including the official web page address, showing the service provided and the premises address Any other third-party documentation which verifies the space type, as deemed acceptable by us.
+Unlisted space type Value as per BCA classification of the space Refer to Table 19.

-36 Health and fitness centres and gymnasia operations, classified as Division R (9111) in the Australian and New Zealand Standard Industrial Classification.
+37 Health and fitness centres and gymnasia operations, classified as Division R (9111) in the Australian and New Zealand Standard Industrial Classification.
 This only includes health and fitness centres and gymnasia operations that are membership based and whose membership's primary purpose is to frequent these operations.
 Health and fitness centres which operate based mainly on provision of time tabled classes (e.g. cross-fit, yoga, aerobics, martial arts classes) are not eligible under this space type and must be claimed as a Class 9b space.